vincentzz/javafx-helloworld-demo/README.md

 - Responsive layout with modern styling
 - Error handling for external application launches

+## Working with Non-Modular Dependencies

+This project demonstrates how to use non-modular JAR dependencies with jlink.
+See [NON_MODULAR_DEPENDENCIES.md](NON_MODULAR_DEPENDENCIES.md) for detailed instructions on:

+- Using the ModiTect Maven Plugin to add module descriptors to non-modular JARs
+- Configuring jlink to work with legacy libraries
+- Alternative solutions for complex dependency scenarios

 ## Notes

 - The generated executables are self-contained and don't require Java to be installed on the target system
 - The jlink tool creates a custom JRE with only the modules your application needs, resulting in smaller distribution size
 - For cross-platform builds, you'll need the target platform's JDK
+- Non-modular dependencies are supported via the ModiTect plugin (see documentation above)